shawlab-moffitt/CSEminer-manuscript/README.md

 htseq-count -f bam -a 0 -r pos -s no -m union -t exon --nonunique all [bam file] [exon gtf file] > [output exon count file]
 ```

-# Step 1.3 Convert HTSEQ counts to FPKM and TPM files
+# 1.3 Convert HTSEQ counts to FPKM and TPM files
 This step performs the summary of exon counts to FPKM and TPM tables.

 ## Required Programs